What does it mean if information is embargoed?

-The JAMA Journals
+The JAMA Network Journals Embargo Schedule

 JAMA Internal Medicine

-JAMA Otolaryngology—Head & Neck Surgery
+JAMA Otolarynogology – Head & Neck Surgery

-JAMA Facial Plastic Surgery (every other month)
+JAMA Facial Plastic Surgery

-If the JAMA Media Relations Department is distributing a release about a study, we will contact the press office of the lead or corresponding author’s institution.
+If the JAMA Network Media Relations Department is distributing a release about a study, we will contact the press office of the lead or corresponding author’s institution.